MattClarkson/CMakeTemplateRenamer/README.md

 * MYPROJECT          to BANANAMAKER
 * \"A software package for whatever.\" to \"BananaMaker is a package for making Bananas.\"
 * mp:: to bm::
+* and the git history will be dropped
+* and if specified the new python module will be called bananamakerpython

 The reason for having CamelCase, lowercase and UPPERCASE is due to different naming conventions for shell script variables, file names etc.